LucDoh/CASAFFI/README.md

 traces from a TIF stack of fluorescent images, and infer electrical activity of the identified cells.
-Running runAll.m will run the scripts in order to pre-process, segment cells, perform background subtraction, infer electrical activity on a cell-by-cell basis, and then a couple ways of visualizing this spiking activity.
+Running runAll.m will run the scripts in order to pre-process, segment cells, perform background subtraction, infer electrical activity on a cell-by-cell basis, and then visualize the electrical activity of the cells.

 To run:
 runAll('../data/6e6ACSF_0ms_3_MMStack.tif',70,2000,0.7,70)